You’ve seen all the euphoria from people who passed the bar exam.

 These got me through the days and weeks.
 My parents said I looked much happier than my first attempt.
 I was even working part time then.

-But hard work doesn’t mean you have to suffer.
+Hard work doesn’t mean you have to suffer.

 To reach your long-term goal of passing the bar exam, motivation must come from yourself.
 To do that, enjoy the process.